Last Updated on

-It didn’t take long for businesses to take control over the news feed of their audience.
+It didn’t take long for marketers and businesses to oversaturate the news feeds with advertisements.

 The amount of content that was being uploaded every day is unimaginable.
 Something had to change or people would start to become frustrated seeing only posts from businesses they followed.

-Just like Google’s algorithm, social media had to develop an algorithm to filter the content being shared.
+Just like Google’s algorithm, social media had to develop an algorithm to filter the content being published.

 The objective for Google and social media is to provide the best content for its audience.
 They want their audience to have an enjoyable experience.
 After all, they make more money the longer people are on their platform.

-The new algorithm for Facebook, for example, is making it difficult for businesses to reach their followers.
+The new algorithm for Facebook, for example, is making it more and more difficult for businesses to reach their followers.
 Posts from a Business Page will be shared to about 2% of the following.
-For example, if you have 1,000 people following your Page, your post will be delivered to about twenty people.
+For example, if you have 1,000 people following your Page, your post will be delivered to about 20 people.
 This number can increase depending on the engagement of the post.